Limited time only

 A statement of owner's equity tracks changes in your business ownership value over a specific period.
 It connects your other financial statements by showing how profits and losses affect your ownership stake.

 The statement takes net income from your income statement and shows how it increases the equity reported on your balance sheet.
-It's one of four essential financial statements:
+It's 1 of 4 essential financial statements:

 How to use the statement of owner's equity

-Example of statement of owner's equity for sole proprietor
+Example of statement of owner's equity for a sole proprietor

 Example of statement of owner's equity for a general partnership